 When is the use of physical force legally justified in Colorado?

-Colorado law allows you to use physical force to defend yourself, other people and your property.
+Colorado self-defense law allows you to use physical force to defend yourself, other people and your property.

 In most cases, you may use only that degree of force which you reasonably believe necessary to protect yourself or another person.
 However, under Colorado's “Make My Day” law, you are entitled to use deadly force if you are threatened in your home.
 You do not have a duty to retreat if you are at home, even if you can safely do so.
 However, Colorado's Make My Day doctrine applies only when you are at your or someone else's home or in another dwelling (such as a hotel room).